Analytical Chemistry Chemistry Education

-Our research is in the area of analytical separations,with objective to develop a fundamental physico-chemical understanding of high performance liquid chromatography (HPLC), ion chromatography (IC) and capillary electrophoresis (CE).
+My past research was in the area of analytical separations with the objective to develop a fundamental physico-chemical understanding of high performance liquid chromatography (HPLC), ion chromatography (IC) and capillary electrophoresis (CE).
 My current interests focus on teaching analytical chemistry and on chemistry education.

 My teaching ranged from introductory chemistry to graduate courses in analytical separations, but most commonly focused on quantitative chemical analysis (CHEM 211 and 213).
 My goal for these courses is that students achieve an understanding of analytical error, and the care that it takes to make an accurate and appropriate measurement.
 I co-authored the 10th edition of Daniel Harris's Quantitative Chemical Analysis.

 I am also very interested in professional development of chemistry students, and developed CHEM 300 Introduction to Industrial Chemistry, which has industrial speakers, tours of local industry, resume and interview skills development, and networking with local industrial chemists.
 Please contact me if you would be interested in participating either as a student or an industrial mentor.